International Foundation Year

 To find out more about bursaries, scholarships, grants, tuition fees, living expenses, student loans, and other financial help available at King's please visit the Fees and Funding section.

-We have designed our joint honours Physics & Philosophy BSc to offer you the opportunity to study both subjects at degree level.
+Our joint honours Physics & Philosophy BSc offers you the opportunity to study both subjects at degree level.
 The course is split equally between physics and philosophy modules, but you can specialise in one discipline in your final year if you choose.
-We take an integrated approach to the two subjects, with modules in the philosophy of physics and philosophy of science offering you a deeper understanding and alternative perspective on some of the conceptual puzzles that you will encounter in your physics courses.
+Ours is one of the few physics and philosophy joint honours courses that follows an integrated approach to the two subjects, with modules in the philosophy of physics and philosophy of science offering you a deeper understanding and alternative perspective on some of the conceptual puzzles that you will encounter in your physics courses.
 The physics section of the course covers core theoretical aspects of physics and includes areas such as relativity, quantum mechanics, fields and waves, electromagnetism and nuclear physics.
 This will give you important numerical and analytical skills, as well as prepare you for further study in theoretical physics.
 In the philosophy section of the course, you will learn to tackle difficult questions about the world, our knowledge of it, and our values.
 This will give you highly transferable and valuable skills in reasoning and argument.
 We have designed our first-year philosophy modules to give you a good grounding in a range of important philosophical topics.
 In your second and particularly third year, you are free to choose from the exceptionally broad range of philosophical topics that we offer.
 At the same time, modules in the Philosophy of Spacetime Physics, the Philosophy of Quantum Mechanics and the Philosophy of Science offer you the opportunity to apply your reasoning skills to physics and to explore some of the fascinating problems encountered in interpreting modern physics.
-Problem solving and project work are central to our physics course, teaching you teamwork, group organisation, and the skills of oral and poster presentations.
+Problem solving and project work is very important for us, as it teaches you teamwork, group organisation, and the skills of oral and poster presentations.
 We also allow you to work with a school, to experience teaching and to develop the skill of presenting information at an understandable level.

 Located on the north bank of the River Thames, the Strand Campus houses King's College London's arts and sciences faculties.